Freaky/IMSErious/README.md

 schedules.

-In this example a `MessageNew` notification for user `freaky` will trigger `fdm` to fetch email from the named account `eda` at most every 30 seconds, and will trigger every 300 seconds regardless of whether there has been an event or not.
+In this example a `MessageNew` notification for user `freaky` will trigger `fdm` to fetch email from the named account `eda` at most once every 30 seconds, and will trigger every 300 seconds regardless of whether there has been an event or not.

 `command` does not support shell metacharacters other than basic word splitting and quotes, though you could execute a command via a shell such as `/bin/sh -c` to